dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Christian Seberino:**
- okay I could yeah then that
+ okay I could then that
-would add another more value if if people cared about that yeah that makes sense so and actually one thing if I could add so maybe Stamper II might not be able to guarantee that the original file is is correct but the Stanbury could guarantee that let's say after that like in one year I don't change it right from exotic it's fixed after that so that that's that's still useful also and there'll be people that need that service so yeah that's that's great why don't we now why don't you kind of I think people now have an idea of the the value of Stanbury what your business
+would add another more value if people cared about that makes sense so and actually one thing if I could add so maybe Stamper II might not be able to guarantee that the original file is correct but the Stanbury could guarantee that let's say after that like in one I don't change it right from exotic it's fixed after that so that's still useful also and there'll be people that need that service so that's great why don't we now why don't you kind of I think people now have an idea of the the value of Stanbury what your business